DavidHe1127/Mr.He_HandBook/DevOps/Tooling/pulumi.md

 - Once imported, delete `import` identifier in resources
 - Must fully specify resource configs even non-functional one like resource description, failing to do so will cause `Pulumi` not to be able to find the existing resource.

+## Secret Management

+Either use one of built-in encryption providers i.e `awskms` and `passphrase` or use SSM secured string or Secret Manager.
+With built-in encryption providers optoin, encrypted values are kept alongside your code while the latter option, encrypted values are kept on remote storage and decrypted when used.

 ---